Wilhelm Sasnal

-Wilhelm Sasnal (born December 29, 1972) is a Polish painter, photographer, poster artist, illustrator and filmmaker.
+Wilhelm Sasnal (born 1972) is a Polish painter, photographer, poster artist, illustrator and filmmaker.
 Sasnal graduated in painting from the Academy of Fine Arts in Kraków in 1999.
 He is considered one of the most prominent and internationally successful Polish contemporary artists.

 Early life and career

 Wilhelm Sasnal was born in Tarnów, Poland, in 1972.
 He studied architecture for two years at the Tadeusz Kościuszko University of Technology in Kraków, beginning in 1992, and then became a painting student at the Academy of Fine Arts in Kraków, Poland.
-While there, he helped form an artist's collective that exhibited together as the Ładnie Group until 2000.
+While there, he helped form an artist's collective that exhibited together as the Ładnie Group (together with Rafał Bujnowski, Marcin Maciejowski and Józef Tomczyk) until 2000.
 Named after the Polish word meaning "pretty" or "nice," the members made paintings of their contemporary, often banal surroundings, using a deskilled aesthetic that countered the style valued by their instructors.
 Sasnal finished his studies in 1999, and then worked briefly for advertising companies in Kraków while also making paintings, graphic novels (his strips are regularly published in Machina and Przekroj, two Polish periodicals), photographs, and films.